asuivelentine/spotify_recorder/README.md

 # Spotify recorder

-spotify recorder which run without any special dependencies.
+spotify recorder is designed to run without any special dependencies.
 All you need is:
 `pactl`, `dbus-send` and `ffmpeg`

 Ads won't be recorded by default.